Oak Hill satanic ritual abuse trial

 The Oak Hill satanic ritual abuse trial occurred in Oak Hill, Austin, Texas, in 1991 when Fran Keller and her husband Dan, proprietors of a small day care, were accused of repeatedly and sadistically abusing several children.

 The Kellers were convicted of multiple charges and sentenced to 48 years in prison, but were freed in 2013 based on newly revealed information about misconduct by the prosecution and other authorities.
-The charges against them were dismissed in 2017, and the Kellers were declared "actually innocent", entitling them to compensation for the lost years of their lives.
+The charges against them were dismissed in 2017, and the Kellers were declared "actually innocent", entitling them to compensation.

 Overview

 In the summer of 1991, the therapist of a three-year-old child being treated for behavioural problems due to her parents' divorce alleged that the Kellers had sexually abused the child.
 The child's mother contacted the police, who alerted the case's eventual prosecuting attorney, who contacted a friend whose child was also enrolled in the day care and being treated by the same therapist.
-During the time leading up to the trial, two other children from the day care offered similar accusations.
+During the time leading up to the trial, two other children from the day care put similar accusations.
 According to the children, the couple served blood-laced Kool-Aid and forced them to have videotaped sex with adults and other children.
 The Kellers, they said, sometimes wore white robes and lit candles before hurting them.
 The children also accused the Kellers of forcing them to watch or participate in the killing and dismemberment of cats, dogs and a crying baby.
 Bodies were allegedly unearthed in cemeteries and new holes dug to hide freshly killed animals and, once, an adult passer-by was shot and dismembered with a chainsaw.
 The children recalled several plane trips, including one to Mexico, where they were sexually abused by soldiers before returning to Austin in time to meet their parents at the day care.

 An adult, who had recently claimed to have recovered memories of childhood ritual abuse, claimed the abuse was an example of satanic ritual abuse, and parents began to contact each other, eventually launching a legal case.
 With information gathered from Believe the Children, an organization created by the parents involved in the earlier McMartin preschool trial, children enrolled in the Kellers' daycare were repeatedly questioned by parents, therapists and law enforcement officers as part of the investigation.